Radio control: History

-In 1903, the Spanish engineer Leonardo Torres Quevedo introduced a radio based control system called the "Telekino" at the Paris Academy of Sciences.
-In the same year, he applied for several patents in other countries.
-It was intended as a way of testing Astra-Torres airship, a dirigible of his own design, without risking human lives.
-Unlike the previous mechanisms, which carried out actions of the 'on/off' type, Torres established a system for controlling any mechanical or electrical device with different states of operation.
-This method required a transmitter capable of sending a family of different code words by means of a binary telegraph key signal, and a receiver, which was able to set up a different state of operation in the device being used, depending on the code word.
-It was able to select different positions for the steering engine and different velocities for the propelling engine independently, and also to act over other mechanisms such an electric light, for switching it, and a flag, for raising or dropping it, at the same time, and so up to 19 different actions.
-In 1904, Torres chose to carry out the first test on a three-wheeled land vehicle with a range of 20 to 30 meters.
-In 1906, in the presence of an audience which included King Alfonso XIII of Spain, Torres demonstrated the invention in the Port of Bilbao, guiding the electrically powered launch Vizcaya from the shore with people on board, which was controlled at a distance over 2 km.
+In 1903, Spanish engineer Leonardo Torres Quevedo introduced a radio-based control system called the "Telekino" at the Paris Academy of Sciences and applied for patents in several countries.
+The system was intended to test the Astra-Torres airship—a dirigible of his own design—without risking human lives.
+While previous mechanisms relied on electromagnetic on/off signaling to follow a rigidly fixed sequence, Torres established a method capable of controlling devices with multiple operating states.
+This method required a transmitter able to send a variety of different code words using a binary telegraph key signal.
+It also featured a novel receiver that changed the device's operational state based on the specific code word received.
+The system could independently select different positions for the steering engine and manage different velocities for the propulsion engine.
+Simultaneously, it could actuate other mechanisms, such as switching an electric light or raising and lowering a flag, allowing for up to 19 distinct actions.
+In 1904, Torres conducted the first test on a three-wheeled land vehicle, achieving a range of 20 to 30 meters.
+In 1906, in the presence of King Alfonso XIII of Spain and a large audience, Torres successfully demonstrated the invention in the Port of Bilbao.
+From the shore, he guided the electric launch Vizcaya—which had passengers on board—at a distance of over two kilometers.

 In 1904, Bat, a Windermere steam launch, was controlled using experimental radio control by its inventor, [Jack Kitchen].
 In 1909 French inventor [Gabet] demonstrated what he called his "Torpille Radio-Automatique", a radio-controlled torpedo.